 If you regularly drink above the government’s low risk unit guidelines your body starts to build up a tolerance to alcohol.
 This is one of the main reasons why many medical experts recommend taking regular days off from drinking or spreading your intake out evenly over the week.
 If you are drinking above the guidelines, see what positive results you notice when you reduce your drinking – better sports performance is likely to be one of them.

-Keep track of how many calories you are consuming in your favourite drinks using our free smartphone app which includes a Unit and Calorie Calculator.
+Keep track of how many calories you are consuming in your favourite drinks using our the Drinkaware app which includes a Unit and Calorie Calculator.